shanky999/TDS_Project1/README.md

 ## How to Run

+### Run on colab

+   1. Open the "GithubAPI_datascraper.ipynb"(https://colab.research.google.com) in Google Colab.
+Replace `<Colab-Notebook-URL>` with the actual link to your notebook.
+   2. Replace with your personal GitHub API token in the notebook to authenticate your requests.
+   3. Run each cell to scrape the data and save the outputs (`users.csv` and `repositories.csv`) to your Google Drive or download them directly.

+### Run locally

 1. **Install Dependencies:** Ensure you have `pandas` and `requests` installed.
    ```bash
    pip install pandas requests
    ```

 2. **Run the Script:** Execute the main script, which fetches data and saves it to `users.csv` and `repositories.csv`.
+   Make sure to Replace "GITHUB TOKEN" with your personal taken

    ```bash
    python github_scraper.py
    ```